 - Ask the child to place the cards back onto the tray or into the basket.
 Return to the shelf.

 - With a partner

 - Create a design with a metal inset and write the digraph in the center

 - With a partner, play Bingo.
 Roll a DIY die with blends and place the small digraph cards on each side.

 The number of small digraphs cards match the number of images on the card

 Names of images, 3-period lesson for any image/sound the child incorrectly identifies, digraphs

 4.5-6 years old

-Order, concentration, independence, confidence, matching, analysis of sounds, build vocabulary, reading, writing, and spelling
+Order, concentration, independence, confidence, matching, analysis of sounds, building vocabulary, reading, writing, and spelling.

 Resources that Helped Me Do This Activity